 2. The House of Night Series by P.C and Kristin Cast

-Giving students a constant supply of interesting, and addictive literature will keep them engaged in a book and evolve reluctant readers into book worms!
-After they've exhausted the wealth of contemporary fiction available to teens today, challenge them with classic literature.
+Giving students a constant supply of interesting and addictive literature will keep them engaged in a book and evolve reluctant readers into book worms.
+After they’ve exhausted the wealth of contemporary fiction available to teens today, challenge them with classic literature.
 If they enjoyed the vampires of Twilight, why not encourage them to read Dracula by Bram Stoker?
+Tell them about Lucy’s difficulty in choosing a suitor, and Jonathan Harker’s danger at the hands of Dracula’s harem.
 Once reluctant readers gain confidence in their abilities (and in you for recommendations), they may feel the need to challenge their usual reading repertoire with new material.
-Keep encouraging reading and hyping up books that your students might find enjoyable!
+Keep encouraging reading and hyping up books that your students might find enjoyable.
 Become a book pusher!

 - Teacher opinion/experience.